Tonaion02/WindowsConfigurator/readme.md

     ```

 ## How personalize your setup
-The way windows is setupped is expressed via resources.xml.
+The way windows is setupped is expressed via resources.xml file.
 A resource is a simple file that we want to handle in a certain manner.
 To indicate how we want to handle this resource we use the attribute.

 Let's show an example: